-Born in 1965, Maher Mofeid Hawash was a member of the Portland Seven, an Oregon-based cell of Islamic extremists charged with conspiracy to levy war against the United States, conspiracy to provide material support and resources to al Qaeda, and conspiracy to contribute services to al Qaeda and the Taliban.
+Born in the West Bank city of Nablus in 1964 and reared in Kuwait, Maher Mofeid “Mike” Hawash was a Palestinian member of the Portland Seven, an Oregon-based cell of Islamic terrorists who conspired to levy war against the United States and to provide material support for al Qaeda and the Taliban.
 Hawash’s fellow Portland Seven members included Jeffrey Leon Battle, Habis Abdulla Al-Saoub, Patrice Lumumba Ford, Ahmed Abrahim Bilal, Muhammad Ibrahim Bilal, and October Martinique Lewis.

-A Jordanian-born Palestinian who became a naturalized U.S. citizen in 1990, Hawash and his five male accomplices traveled to China and then Pakistan in October 2001, in hopes of gaining entry from there into Afghanistan, where they planned to join al Qaeda forces that were engaged militarily against American soldiers.
-Upon finding that they were unable to enter Afghanistan's sealed-off borders, however, all except Al-Saoub returned to the U.S. between December 2001 and February 2002.
+Soon after the 9/11 attacks, Hawash signed over to his wife the title to his home, and also gave her power-of-attorney.
+Next, Hawash and his five male accomplices from the Portland Seven—calling themselves by the Arabic name Katibat Al-Mawt (“The Squad of Death”)—traveled to China and then Pakistan in October 2001, in hopes of gaining entry from there into Afghanistan, where they planned to join the al Qaeda and Taliban forces that were engaged militarily against American soldiers.
+Upon finding that they were unable to breach Afghanistan's sealed-off borders, however, Hawash and four of his five comrades—all except Habis Abdulla Al-Saoub—returned to the U.S. between November 19, 2001 and February 2002.

 In October 2002, all six of Hawash's Portland Seven accomplices were indicted and four were arrested.
 Five months later, on March 20, 2003, federal authorities arrested Hawash in the Intel Corporation parking lot.